Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 • Juneau Underground Peterson Gold Mine and Panning Experience: exploring a former underground gold mine and panning for your own gold nuggets.

-Culinary Delights in Juneau
+Discover Culinary Delights in Juneau’s Local Restaurants

 If you are cruising Holland America, you can choose the Juneau Culinary Walk excursion.
 This is by far the best way to sample the local cuisine.
 This tour even includes a stopover at the famous Tracy’s King Crab Shack.
 Although most renown for their remarkable King crab legs on this tour, you get to sample the award-winning crab bisque.
 The other tasty stops include Taku Smokeries, the Taste Alaska headquarters, Harbor Spice and Tea, and the Crystal Saloon.